 In a number of cases with very large assets, equal division was not required.
 A benchmark of a third might be a useful benchmark to fairness.
 While it is appropriate to value assets which could be valued at the date of trial, an order may be made which takes account of a change in the value of assets after separation.

-The court looks at the role of the spouse in the family in particular.
-This includes the spouse’s role in relation to the welfare of the family and contribution to looking after the home and caring for the family.
 It must also have regard to the effect on the earning capacity of each of the spouses of the matrimonial responsibilities assumed by each and the degree to which the future earning capacity of a spouse was impaired by reason of the spouse having relinquished or foregone the opportunity of remunerative activity in order to look after the home or care of the family.

 A long-lasting marriage, especially in the primary childbearing and rearing years of a women’s life, carries significant weight especially if the wife has been the major homemaker and family carer.